Transmitting qubits through relativistic fields

-One way to implement such a protocol is based on the same couplings discussed in the previous sections.
-Alice performs essentially the same steps as in Section \ref{sec:AliceCoupling}, but couples to the full conjugate momentum of the field, $\pi=\pi_-+\pi_+$, including both left- and right-moving modes.
+One possible way to implement such a protocol is based on the same couplings discussed in the previous sections: Alice performs essentially the same steps as in Section \ref{sec:AliceCoupling}, but now coupling to the full conjugate momentum of the field, $\pi=\pi_-+\pi_+$, including both left- and right-moving momentum.
 Two receivers, one on the left $(L)$ and one on the right $(R)$ of Alice, can then extract Alice's initial state from the field by coupling their detectors to the left-moving (respectively right-moving) momentum of the field, as in Section \ref{sec:BobCoupling}.
-One additional modification is necessary in the final step, when the Bobs seek to get disentangled from Alice and the field: Here, each Bob must acquire only half of the phase compared to the original protocol \eqref{eq:requirementdelta}.
+One additional modification is necessary in the final step, when the Bobs seek to get disentangled from Alice and the field: here, each Bob must acquire only half of the phase compared to the original protocol \eqref{eq:requirementdelta}.
 That is, they must choose $\gamma_2$ such that $\varphi(\gamma_2,\alpha_2)=\frac\pi4$.
-Such a protocol would then transfer an arbitrary initial state $\ket\psi=x_+\ket{+X}+x_-\ket{-X}$ of Alice to the state
+This ensures that an arbitrary initial state $\ket\psi=x_+\ket{+X}+x_-\ket{-X}$ of Alice leads to the final state

-i.e., it transfers Alice's initial state into a generally entangled joint state of the two receivers.
+where Alice's initial state is now encoded in a generally entangled joint state of the two receivers.

-In the following we discuss a slightly different scenario, depicted in \ref{fig:cavity}, which couples the detectors to the amplitude of the (massless, scalar Klein-Gordon) field inside a Dirichlet cavity.
-There are several motivations for considering this variant:
+In the following we discuss a slightly different scenario, depicted in Figure \ref{fig:cavity}, which couples the detectors to the amplitude of a (massless, scalar Klein-Gordon) field inside a Dirichlet cavity.
+This comes with several advantages:

 Inside a cavity, the protocol only requires a single receiver, because Alice's signal is reflected by the cavity walls such that both parts of the signal naturally recombine periodically.
 Therefore, as far as potential future experimental implementations are concerned, a Dirichlet cavity may not only resemble an experimental setup more closely, but also allow for a less complex implementation.